 - weakened immune system

-- gangrene of the bowels (common with ingestion)
+- gangrene of the bowels

-Signs and symptoms of cocaine dependence and addiction include:
+Symptoms of a cocaine addiction include:

 - a tolerance for the drug, requiring large amounts to get high